cocos/cocos-docs/en/animation/edit-animation-clip.md

 #### Migrating node data

-Right-click the node that needs to migrate all animation data, then select **Migrate Data**, the node will show a dynamic dashed box, when the mouse moves to other nodes, it will show the prompt of "Migrate data to this node", click it and select **Migrate** in the pop-up window.
+Right-click the node that needs to migrate all animation data, then select **Move Data**, the node will show a dynamic dashed box, when the mouse moves to other nodes, it will show the prompt of "Move data to this node", click it and select **Move** in the pop-up window.
 If there is no need to migrate, just select **Cancel**.

 ![move data](edit-animation-clip/move-data.png)